apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/tools.md

-If you have previously defined a default target (and previously installed a debug token, if that target is a BlackBerry device), you can run the script with no arguments, and the script will package your app and deploy it to the default target.
+If you have previously defined a default target (and previously installed a debug token, if that target is a BlackBerry device), you can run the script with no arguments, and the script packages your app and deploys it to the default target.
 For example:

     <path-to-project>/cordova/build debug

 ## run

-The `run` command deploys the app on the specified BlackBerry device or an emulator.
-Before deploying your app, you must first create a target for the device or emulator you want to deploy your app to using the target script.
-The deploy script will deploy the most recent build of your app.
+The `run` command deploys the app's most recent build on the specified BlackBerry device or an emulator.
+To deploy your app, you need to specify a target for the device or emulator:

     <path-to-project>/cordova/run <target>

-where `<target> `specifies the name of a previously added target.
-If `<target> `is a device, then that device must be connected to your computer by USB connection or be connected to the same Wi-Fi network as your computer.
+...where `<target> `specifies the name of a previously added target.
+If `<target>` is a device, then it must be connected to your computer via USB cable, or else over the same Wi-Fi network as your computer.

 ## plugin